-This procedure is for disclosures about matters other than a breach of an employee's own contract of employment or allegations under Safeguarding and Child Protection legislation.
+This procedure is for disclosures about matters other than a breach of an employee's own contract of employment.
 If an employee is concerned that his/her own contract has been, or is likely to be, broken, he/she should use the School's grievance procedure.